WHO53/wvkbd-phosh-osk/README.md

+## Installation Guide

-Download deb package `wvkbd-phosh-osk` from [here](https://who53.me/apt/)
+1. Download the `wvkbd-phosh-osk` deb package from [here](https://who53.me/apt/).

-Install it with
+2. Install the package using the following command:
+    ```bash

-`sudo dpkg -i path/to/wvkbd-phosh-osk-version.deb`
+    sudo dpkg -i path/to/wvkbd-phosh-osk-version.deb
+    ```

+3. After installation, you need to either:

+- Restart Phosh:
+    ```bash
+    systemctl restart phosh
+    ```

+- Or Reboot your device